liangguangyii/liangguangyii.github.io/_posts/2024-2-11-notes-for-vmd.md

 ---
 layout: post
 title: Notes for vmd
-tags: [vmd, "Computer Science"]
+tags: [vmd, "Visualisation"]
 categories: code
 toc: true
 math: true
 ---
 ## molecule_number and rep_number
-molecule_number is the index of the molecule in the molecule list, and it is not reusued after the molecule is deleted. **Thus it's truely inconvenient when using command line, and we could use `top` to represent the molID in the top of the current molecule list.**
+molecule_number is the index of the molecule in the molecule list, and it is not reusued after the molecule is deleted. **Thus it's truely inconvenient when using command line, and we could use `top` to represent the molID in the bottom of the current molecule list.**

 rep_number is the index of the representation in the representation list, with respect to the molecule_number.